piepdx/pie-cookbook/drafts/working-draft-tactical.md

 **8:00AM**
 Staff arrives.
 Continues making mentor connections for startups based on issues raised during family dinner. *Note: It may take as many as two or three mentors with subject matter expertise to help each startup resolve each issue.
 Your job, from a staff perspective, is to help make this process as efficient as possible.*

+> Make things as simple as possible but no simpler.
+> Albert Einstein

 **10:00AM**
 Workspace is full.